Support union recovery in high-dimensional multivariate regression: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{SecMain}, we provide a precise statement of our main result, discuss some of its consequences, and illustrate the close agreement between our theory and simulations.
-Section~\ref{SecProof} is devoted to the proof of this main result, with the argument broken down into a series of steps.
-Technical results are deferred to the appendix.
+In Section~\ref{SecMain}, we provide a precise statement of our main results (Theorems~\ref{ThmMain} and~\ref{ThmNecessary}), discuss some of their consequences and illustrate the close agreement between our theoretical results and simulations.
+Sections~\ref{SecProof} and~\ref{SecProofThmNecessary} are devoted to the proofs of Theorems~\ref{ThmMain} and~\ref{ThmNecessary}, respectively, with the arguments broken down into a series of steps.
+More technical results are deferred to the appendices.
 We conclude with a brief discussion in Section~\ref{SecDiscuss}.